gasparl/citapp_mobile/README.md

 ### Results

 At the end of the test there are no instructions or button, but only the text "_Test completed._" (in the selected language).
 This is to prevent subjects to see the results without permission.
 To see the results, _swipe right_ on the text.
 The summary results will then be available including detailed description of each variable and potential interpretation.
 The full results file (with each response recorded) is saved on the phone: the path to the file is displayed below the summary, and the full file may forwarded using any application on the device.
 (Alternatively, the data can also be copied to the clipboard as plain text.)
-The summaries of all completed tests will be permanently available (unless explicitely removed/deleted) in a list under the RESULTS menu in the application.
+The summaries of all completed tests will be permanently available (unless explicitely removed/deleted) in a list under the RESULTS menu in the SmaRT-CIT app.

 The data contains all responses (one per row) from the test, with all relevant information, corresponding to the self-explanatory titles in the first row.